-With all this, Jen learned that insects are an incredible group for studying evolution (I dare you to ask Jen to talk about this!)
+With all this, Jen learned that insects are an incredible group for studying evolution.
 Most radically, they allow her to learn things at and near home that would otherwise be difficult to access (compared to, say, if she had pursued her fascination with the diving abilities of the sperm whale).
 Insects demonstrate many of her interests and have led her to many more.
 They are also an animal group that most people are familiar with but don't know much about.
 Jen loves banking on this prior knowledge to share the crazy facts that she found so fascinating herself, and listeners love the bounty of new information fizzing in their thinker after a conversation with Jen.

-Shortly after earning her M.S., Jen began her own personal biology project of rearing two (adorable and really great) primates from conception.
-This has been the most interesting biology project Jen has ever been a part of, and the reason Tiny Science was created.
+Shortly after earning her M.S. in Evolutionary Biology (entomology) and publising her research, Jen began her own personal biology project of rearing two (adorable and really great) primates from conception.
+This has been the most interesting biology project Jen has ever been a part of and the reason Tiny Science was created.

 Active in her kids' schooling, tanks of praying mantises made an early appearance at their preschool.
 Jen visited regluarly for maintenance and spent quite a bit of time answering (really great) questions from the preschoolers.
 These tanks and visits were SO POPULAR that Jen was asked to teach weekly entomology classes.
 That spring, Jen begged and convinced other parents to try a mantis hatching kit (a mason jar back then!)

 Since then, Tiny Science has grown into a community resource for science enrichment and fascinating classes, as well as the annual Mantis Madness.
 Jen has been requested for after school programs, public lecture series, and even an awesome church sermon on pollinators!
 Tiny Science loves their learners, now online!!